Fulham F.C.: 1994–1997: Fulham's lowest ebb

 After an eighth-place finish in Branfoot's first season in charge, the club hit its lowest-ever final league position in the 1995–96 season, finishing 17th out of 24.
-Branfoot was sacked as manager, but remained at the club in other capacities for a short while.
+Branfoot was dismissed as manager, but remained at the club in other capacities for a short while.
 In February 1996, Micky Adams became player-manager.
 Adams oversaw an upturn in form that lifted the side out of relegation danger.
 The next season, he engineered a second-place league finish, missing out on first place because several years previously the league had dropped the old "goal difference" system in favour of a "goals scored" tally, meaning Fulham finished behind Wigan Athletic.
 The club's chairman Jimmy Hill had argued in 1992 that goals scored should decide places of teams tied on points, and the Football League clubs had voted the system in.

 1997–2001: Al-Fayed takeover

-Egyptian businessman Mohamed Al-Fayed bought the club for £6.25 million in the summer of 1997.
+Egyptian businessman Mohamed Al-Fayed bought the club for £6.75 million in the summer of 1997.
 The club was purchased via Bill Muddyman's Muddyman Group.
 Al-Fayed had Micky Adams replaced in the aftermath of a mid-table start to the season.
 He installed a two-tier management "dream team" of Ray Wilkins as First Team Manager and Kevin Keegan as chief operating officer, pledging that the club would reach the Premier League within five years.
 After an argument over team selection, Wilkins left the club in May 1998 to hand over the full managerial duties to Keegan.
 Keegan then helped steer the club to promotion the next season, winning 101 points out of a possible 138, after spending £1.1 million to sign Paul Peschisolido from West Bromwich Albion.
 Peschisolido was top scorer and captained by Chris Coleman – then the most expensive footballer outside the top two divisions of the English league.

 In 1999, Keegan left Fulham to become manager of England, and Paul Bracewell was put in charge.

-Bracewell was sacked in March 2000, as Fulham's promising early season form dwindled away to a mid-table finish.
+Bracewell was dismissed in March 2000, as Fulham's promising early season form dwindled away to a mid-table finish.
 Frenchman Jean Tigana was put in charge and, having signed a number of young stars (including French striker Louis Saha), he guided Fulham to their third promotion in five seasons in the 2000–01 season, giving Fulham top-flight status for the first time since 1968.
 Fulham once again amassed 101 points out of a possible 138 in their scintillating title run, which was crowned with an open-top bus parade down Fulham Palace Road.
 They are the only team to have twice reached 100 points in a season.
 During the season, Chris Coleman was involved in a car crash that put him out of action for well over a year and eventually ended his playing career after he failed to make a sufficient recovery.
 Fulham's run through the divisions saw a large turnover of players, with the only player to play for the club in all four leagues being Sean Davis.